oracle/opengrok/How-to-setup-OpenGrok.md

 ## <u>Step.3</u> - Indexing

-This steps basically performs these steps:
+This step consists of these operations:
   - create index
   - let the indexer generate the configuration file
   - notify the web application that new index is available